husarma/diplomka_kissat/README.md

 Run experiments by `./build/mapf_experiments -{b|m|p|c} -{b|r|w|x} {number of threads} {relative path to tests folder}` Example of runing experiemnts `./build/mapf_experiments -mp -wx 4 Experiments/Tests`

+Create `Results.xlsx` file containing results from experiments by running python script `results_maker.py` located in `Experiments` folder.

-Now time limit for each instance is hardcoded 1m (I am planning to add extra run parameter for changing it by user)
+For now time limit for each instance is hardcoded 1m (I am planning to add extra run parameter for changing it by user).

-Be aware of high memory requirements while using multiple number of threads
+Be aware of high memory requirements while using multiple number of threads.